The Diderot Effect: How New Purchases Provoke More Purchases

 Or, if you get a new, bigger car you’ll start spending more money on gas and maintenance.

-And while this behavior pattern is great for business owners as they make more sales, it’s something that can not only cost you a lot of money, but also make you feel anxious about your current possessions and trick your mind into thinking that you need even more things you never know existed before.
+And while this behavior pattern is great for business owners as they make more sales, it’s something that can not only cost you a lot of money, but also make you feel anxious about your current possessions and trick your mind into thinking that you need even more things you previously never knew existed.

 What Is The Diderot Effect?